RaisinTen/fs-make/CONTRIBUTING.md

 ### Tree

 The [`tree`](https://en.wikipedia.org/wiki/Tree_(command)) command is a recursive directory listing command.
-After the file system is made, it helps in visualizing the structure of the file system.
+After the folder structure is made, it helps in visualizing it.

 ### Build